Taking control of compressible modes: bulk viscosity and the turbulent dynamo: Abstract

 \section{Abstract}

-Many polyatomic astrophysical plasmas are compressible and out of chemical and thermal equilibrium, and yet, due to Stokes' hypothesis, a means to carefully control the decay of compressible modes in these systems has largely been neglected.
-This is especially important for small-scale, turbulent dynamo processes, which are known to be sensitive to the effects of compression.
-To control the viscous properties of the compressible modes, we perform supersonic, visco-resistive dynamo simulations with additional bulk viscosity $\nub$, deriving a new $\nub$ Reynolds number $\Reb$, and viscous Prandtl number $\Pnu \equiv \Reb / \Res$, where $\Res$ is the shear viscosity Reynolds number.
-For $10^{-3} \leq \Pnu \leq \infty$, we explore a broad range of statistics critical to the dynamo problem, including the integral and spectral energy ratios, growth rates, and the magnetic $\emag(k)$ and kinetic $\ekin(k)$ energy spectrum.
-We derive a general framework for decomposing $\emag$ growth rates into incompressible and compressible terms via orthogonal tensor decompositions of $\nabla\otimes\vecB{v}$, where $\vecB{v}$ is the fluid velocity.
-We find that compressible modes play a dual role, growing and decaying $\emag$, and that field-line stretching is the main driver of growth, even in supersonic dynamos.
-In the absence of $\nub$ ($\Pnu \to \infty$), compressible modes pile up on small-scales, creating an apparent spectral bottleneck, which disappears for $\Pnu \approx 1$.
-As $\Pnu$ decreases, compressible modes are dissipated at increasingly larger scales, in turn suppressing incompressible modes through a coupling between viscosity operators.
-We emphasise the importance of further understanding the role of $\nub$ in compressible astrophysical plasmas and direct numerical simulations that include compressibility.
+Many polyatomic astrophysical plasmas are compressible and out of chemical and thermal equilibrium, introducing a bulk viscosity into the plasma via the internal degrees of freedom of the molecular composition, directly impacting the decay of compressible modes, $\vecB{v}_{\parallel}(\bm{k})$.
+This is especially important for small-scale, turbulent dynamo processes in the interstellar medium, which are known to be sensitive to the effects of compression.
+To control the viscous properties of $\vecB{v}_{\parallel}(\bm{k})$, we perform trans-sonic, visco-resistive dynamo simulations with additional bulk viscosity $\nub$, deriving a new $\nub$ Reynolds number $\Reb$, and viscous Prandtl number $\Pnu \equiv \Reb / \Res$, where $\Res$ is the shear viscosity Reynolds number.
+We derive a framework for decomposing $\emag$ growth rates into incompressible and compressible terms via orthogonal tensor decompositions of $\bnab\otimes\vecB{v}$, where $\vecB{v}$ is the fluid velocity.
+We find that $\vecB{v}_{\parallel}(\bm{k})$ play a dual role, growing and decaying $\emag$, and that field-line stretching is the main driver of growth, even in compressible dynamos.
+In the absence of $\nub$ ($\Pnu \to \infty$), $\vecB{v}_{\parallel}(\bm{k})$ pile up on small-scales, creating a spectral bottleneck, which disappears for $\Pnu \approx 1$.
+As $\Pnu$ decreases, $\vecB{v}_{\parallel}(\bm{k})$ are dissipated at increasingly larger scales, in turn suppressing incompressible modes through a coupling between high-$k$ modes.
+We emphasise the importance of further understanding the role of $\nub$ in compressible astrophysical plasmas, which we estimate could be as strong as the shear viscosity in the cold ISM, and highlight that compressible direct numerical simulations without bulk viscosity have unresolved compressible mode dissipation scales.